wmde/wikidata-mismatch-finder/docs/README.md

 When there are changes that need to be tested before being deployed to production, like an UX decision or testing a new feature, the [Mismatch Finder staging server](https://mismatch-finder-staging.toolforge.org/) can be used.

 To deploy to this server, push your commits to a branch starting with the name `staging/`.
 For example `staging/my_branch_name`.
 The changes in the branch will be deployed to the server after all the checks have passed.
-If it's decided that the contents of the branch will be merged into `main`, a new Pull Request needs to be created with a name that doesn't start with the `staging` prefix and follow the approval process.

 ## Troubleshooting <a id="troubleshooting"></a>